DHRI-Curriculum/Data-and-Ethics/lessons.md

         <td>.stl</td>
     </tr>
     <tr>
-        <th colspan="3"> More information on the file formats are linked in each example.
-For a list of file formats, consider the Library of Congress' list of <a href="https://www.loc.gov/preservation/digital/formats/fdd/browse_list.shtml#"> Sustainability of Digital Formats</a>.</th>
+        <th colspan="3"> For a list of file formats, consider the Library of Congress' list of <a href="https://www.loc.gov/preservation/digital/formats/fdd/browse_list.shtml#"> Sustainability of Digital Formats</a>.</th>
     <tr>
 </table>